havisha1411/sbom-automation-demo/README.md

 - Not a legal compliance tool, but demonstrates **technical readiness**:
   - SBOM availability
   - Vulnerability disclosure transparency
   - Clear vulnerability impact communication
+- Can be adapted for Swiss/EU organizational guidelines

 ## 🛠 Tools & Libraries